26 Ways to Feel Full While Eating Less

 Portable, tasty, and full of the satiating trio of protein, fiber, and healthy fats: trail mix is one of the best food to help you feel full.
 Plus, snacking can also help to reduce binging at mealtimes by keeping blood-sugar levels stable and your metabolism humming, which prevents the body from storing fat.

 Grab a bag of spinach to quash your food cravings naturally.
 Recent research suggests specific compounds, known as thylakoids, found in the membranes of spinach leaves may serve as a powerful appetite suppressant.
-The study, published in the journal Appetite, found that a drink that contained spinach thylakoids significantly reduced women's cravings and helped them lose an average of 5.5 more pounds than the placebo group over the course of three months.
+The study, published in the journal Appetite, found that a drink that contained spinach thylakoids significantly reduced women's cravings for snacks and sweets.
 A cup of spinach has only 7 calories, so throw a handful or two in your smoothies, salads, and stir-frys to fill up without filling out.

 Spice up your life!
 This warm spice has been found to help maintain your fasting blood glucose levels, according to a study in the Journal of Medicinal Food.
 When your blood glucose levels say constant for longer, your body won't trigger the release of the hunger hormone ghrelin, so you'll be kept from indulging unnecessarily.
 Sprinkle it on yogurt, oatmeal, popcorn, or sub it for sugar to add flavor to coffee.